Reven1711/CloudDock/LOGOUT_FIX_SUMMARY.md

    ↓
 4. sessionStorage is cleared
    ↓
-5. User state is set to null
+5. ALL cookies are deleted:
+   - sidebar:state (UI preference)
+   - Any auth cookies (if added in future)
+   - Third-party cookies
    ↓
-6. window.location.replace('/') redirects to home
+6. User state is set to null
    ↓
-7. App reloads, AuthContext tries to load user from localStorage ↓
-8. No user found in localStorage (cleared in step 3)
+7. window.location.replace('/') redirects to home
    ↓
-9. PublicRoute sees user is null
+8. App reloads, AuthContext tries to load user from localStorage ↓
+9. No user found in localStorage (cleared in step 3)
    ↓
+10. No cookies found (cleared in step 5)
+   ↓
+11. PublicRoute sees user is null
+   ↓
-10. ✅ User sees the welcome/home page
+12. ✅ User sees the welcome/home page (completely logged out)
 ```

 ## 🧪 Testing